2025 European Athletics Indoor Championships – Women's long jump: Qualification

 For the women's long jump, the qualification period runs from 25 February 2024 until 23 February 2025.
 Athletes can qualify by achieving the entry standards of 6.80 m or by virtue of their World Athletics Ranking for the event.
 There is a target number of 18 athletes.

 Rounds

 Qualification

-The qualifying round is scheduled for 7 March, starting at 11:42 (UTC+1) in the morning.
+The qualifying round was held on 7 March, starting at 11:42 (UTC+1) in the morning.
 Qualification rule: All athletes meeting the Qualification Standard of 6.65 m or at least 8 best performers advance to the Final.